multiversx/mx-docs/docs/developers/transactions/tx-migration.md

     fn vault_proxy(&self, sc_address: ManagedAddress) -> vault::Proxy<Self::Api>;
 ```

-To preserve backwards compatibility in this case as well, we placed a hack it in the pre-processor stage: the `Proxy` return type is silently replaced by `ProxyTo` in the background, unbeknownst to the developer.
+To preserve backwards compatibility in this case as well, we placed a hack in the pre-processor stage: the `Proxy` return type is silently replaced by `ProxyTo` in the background, unbeknownst to the developer.
 For all practical purposes, the code should still be functioning the same way.

 If, however, the developer does not use the legacy proxy object directly, i.e. it returns it, or passes it on to another function, the framework cannot do the replacement there, and you might get a compilation error.